Hearts and Minds (Lost): On the Island

 On Day 24, October 15, 2004, Boone sees that Shannon Rutherford's (Maggie Grace) relationship with Sayid Jarrah (Naveen Andrews) is getting more personal.
 Boone tries to tell Sayid that he would be better off staying away from Shannon, but he is ignored.

-Boone and Locke have been trying to open the mysterious hatch, but tell the other survivors they are hunting for boar.
-Hugo "Hurley" Reyes (Jorge Garcia) scolds Boone for not bringing back any boar, but John Locke (Terry O'Quinn) tells Boone that what he and Boone are doing with the hatch is far more important than hunting.
+Boone and John Locke (Terry O'Quinn) have been trying to open the mysterious hatch, but tell the other survivors they are hunting for boar.
+Hugo "Hurley" Reyes (Jorge Garcia) scolds Boone for not bringing back any boar, but Locke tells Boone that what he and Boone are doing with the hatch is far more important than hunting.
 At the hatch, Locke makes a paste and tells Boone it is for later.
 Locke suggests that staring at the hatch will tell them how to open it.

 Boone informs Locke he is tired of lying, and wants to tell Shannon about the hatch.
 Locke knocks him unconscious with the handle of his knife, and Boone awakes to find himself tied up.
 Locke applies a strange paste on Boone's head wound and leaves a knife embedded in the ground in front of Boone so he'll be able to free himself.
 Locke explains that he will be able to reach it once he is properly motivated.
 After several unsuccessful attempts to do so, Boone hears Shannon's screams and the sounds of the 'monster' approaching.
 This is the impetus he needs, and after a short struggle, and in excruciating pain, he is finally able to reach the weapon.
 He then frees himself and searches for his sister.